interfasys/lognormalizer/README.md

 The constructor supports the following optional arguments

-* `int $maxObjectDepth`: How deep do you want to go when inspecting objects
+* `int $maxRecursionDepth`: The maximum depth at which you want to go in objects and arrays
-* `int $maxArrayItems`: The maximum number of Array elements you want to show, when parsing an array
+* `int $maxArrayItems`: The maximum number of elements you want to show, when parsing an array or an object
 * `string $dateFormat`: The format to apply to dates

-### Normalize a log entry
+### Format variables before logging them

 This is what your logging function could look like